🦦

 Windows Server 2019 and Windows Server 2016

 A new functional level was not added with the release of Windows Server 2019.
 However, Windows Server 2008 functional level is the minimum requirement for adding Server 2019 Domain Controllers to an environment.
-Also, the target domain has to use DFS-R for SYSVOL replication.
+Also, the target domain has to use for SYSVOL replication.

 Forest functional levels have introduced a few key capabilities over the years: